 JOHN FOXX Ghosts On Water (1983)

 Foxx had envisioned ‘The Golden Section’ as “a roots check: Beatles, Church music, Psychedelia, The Shadows, The Floyd, The Velvets, Roy Orbison, Kraftwerk, and cheap pre-electro Europop”.
-Working with ZEUS B HELD who had produced GINA X PERFORMANCE and FASHION, the album had a psychedelic electronic rock flavour, liberally seasoned with vocoder effects and samplers.
+Working with Zeus B Held, the album had a psychedelic electronic rock flavour, liberally seasoned with vocoder effects and samplers.
 With folk laden overtones and some frantic percussion work from HAIRCUT 100’s Blair Cunningham, ‘Ghosts On Water’ was one of the album’s highlights.

 Available on the JOHN FOXX album ‘The Golden Section’ via Edsel Records